jon--lee/jon--lee-blog.github.io/_posts/2015-09-29-DataChannels-with-WebRTC.md

 }
 {% endhighlight %}

 Let's make some files in our application.
-We'll start with the backend.
 Remember how you're `package.json` has `"main": "index.js"`?
-Now we have to make that file.
+We actually have to make that file (npm won't do it for us).

 {% highlight bash %}
 $ touch index.js